Important Information

 Award Eligibility

-We encourage rider participation in event organization, however we will not provide worker points to someone for showing up to “help” run a check.
-We hope that this point system will allow others to consider joining a club without fear of forfeiting the chance of winning their class.
+ACES hopes this point system will allow racers to consider joining a club without fear of forfeiting the chance of winning their class.
 Each club will notify the ACES Scorekeeper in advance of their event with a list of club members that have been assisting in layout and desire worker points.
-If a rider’s club has more than one event in a year, and the rider works to prepare for the event/works the event, the rider will earn worker points for each event.
+If a racer’s club has more than one event in a year, and the racer works to prepare for the event or works the event, the racer will earn worker points for each event.

-D14 or ECEA riders competing in an ACES event that pays D14 or ECEA points must notify the club if they want ECEA or D14 points, otherwise they will be paid ACES points only.
+D14 riders competing in an ACES event that pays D14 points must notify the club if they want D14 points, otherwise they will be paid ACES points only.

 Points Scale